Omiya Hachimangu in Photos

 They even have some mikoshi (portable shrines used during festivals) on permanent display.
 They are in a special building.
 Behind windows, they are easy to see but hard to photograph due to the wire mesh.

 Omiya Hachimangu has many festivals throughout the year.
-It is a popular place to celebrate New Year’s Day and shichi-go-san (7-5-3), to name two.
+New Year’s Day and shichi-go-san (7-5-3) are two of the most popular.
 And if you like flowers, it is famous for its annual display of chrysanthemums in November.

 A Brief History of Omiya Hachimangu